-“I think you can only keep positive for eight years.
-If you stay at it longer than that, you turn.
-And not into a beautiful butterfly.”
-Black Passport is the biography of war photographer Stanley Greene, compiled out of hours of interviews by Teun van der Heijden.
-It shows Stanley’s war images alternated with private images.
-The viewer gets to know Stanley’s friends, his wife (later ex-wife), his female friends and his colleagues.
-Like Stanley himself, the viewer experiences being tossed to and from between the safe western life and the horrors of wars elsewhere.
+Black Passport is the biography of the life of war photographer Stanley Greene.
+It shows Greene’s war images alternated with private images.
+The viewer makes acquaintance with Stanley’s friends, his wife (later ex-wife), his female friends and his colleagues.
+Just as Greene himself, the viewer experiences being tossed to and from between the safe western life and the horrors of wars elsewhere.
 What effect does this work – the confrontation with horrors – have on his character?
 How does it influence his relationships, his loved ones and friends?